-- Rental assistance for ex-offenders exiting jail and in need of housing assistance (10) with OAR of Richmond - rehab of existing units through critical home repair and rehab programs with project:HOMES and Habitat for Humanity (61) - production of new units through CHDO activities (2) - production of new rental units through the development of Carter Woods III with Better Housing Coalition (53) - acquisition of 14 units through down payment assistance with HOME Inc. and Southside Community Development Corporation
+- Rental assistance for ex-offenders exiting jail and in need of housing assistance (10) with OAR of Richmond - rehab of existing units through critical home repair and rehab programs with project:HOMES and Habitat for Humanity (65) - production of new units through CHDO activities (2) - production of new rental units through the development of Carter Woods III with Better Housing Coalition (53) - acquisition of 14 units through down payment assistance with HOME Inc. and Southside Community Development Corporation

+Cool Lane Apartments was originally funded in 2019 and 2020.
+Additional funds were added in PY2023 to address an unexpected funding shortfall.
+No additional units will be counted in this Action Plan.

-AP-60 Public Housing - 91.220(h) Introduction Henrico County has no public housing.
-Actions planned during the next year to address the needs to public housing N/A Actions to encourage public housing residents to become more involved in management and participate in homeownership N/A If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance N/A Discussion
+AP-60 Public Housing - 91.220(h)

+Henrico County has no public housing.

+Actions planned during the next year to address the needs to public housing

+Actions to encourage public housing residents to become more involved in management and participate in homeownership

+If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance

+Discussion

-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

-The County utilizes all of its CDBG and HOME Program allocations for the benefit of very low- and low-income persons to reduce effects of poverty and assist families with transitioning into the economic mainstream.
+The County utilizes all of its CDBG and HOME Program allocations for the benefit of very low- and lowincome persons to reduce effects of poverty and assist families with transitioning into the economic mainstream.